COURSE IMPROVEMENT PROJECT

 Where are We Now

 The tender for course improvement works went out in March 2018 and after due process Golflink was chosen as our preferred contractor.
-Council agreed the recommendation to proceed with Golflink and approved the expenditure at a Special Council Meeting on 30th April.
-Although Golflink is a new company it has a very good pedigree, with an excellent work force, well known and respected in the industry.
-Their work will start in mid-September 2018.
-It is expected that holes 1, 2, 3, 6, 7, 16, 17 and 18 plus some work on a green side bunker on 15 will be completed by the end of November 2018 and that by the following March the full course would be in play.
+Council agreed the recommendation to proceed with Golflink and approved the expenditure at a Special Council Meeting on 30th April of that year.
+Although Golflink was a new company it has a very good pedigree, with an excellent work force, well known and respected in the industry.
+Their work started in mid-September 2018.
+Holes 1, 2, 3, 6, 7, 16, 17 and 18 plus some work on a green side bunker on 15 was completed by the end of November 2018 and that by the following March the full course was back in play.

-The course will remain open throughout the renovation work, although adjustments to some holes will take place to allow the work to proceed.
-The green staff will work very closely with the contractor and are excited by their involvement.
-They will be responsible for filling in the redundant bunkers away from the contractor’s working area, with re-laying of turf surrounds and in putting the Capillary Concrete lining into the bunkers.
+The course remained open throughout the renovation work, although adjustments to some holes took place to allow the work to proceed.
+The green staff worked very closely with the contractor and were excited by their involvement.
+They were responsible for filling in the redundant bunkers away from the contractor’s working area, with re-laying of turf surrounds and in putting the Capillary Concrete lining into the bunkers.

 Key Objectives of the Project

-Building on the report the Course Improvement Project (CIP) intends to modernise the course layout and maintain a strong but fair challenge for all levels of play.
-A major design tenet is to rationalise the number of bunkers from 59 to 44 ensuring that bunkers are consistent in style, high quality, visually attractive and in keeping with Mortonhall heritage.
-This work will ensure that bunkers better influence play, giving both high and low handicappers a more exciting game.
+Building on the report the Course Improvement Project (CIP) intended to modernise the course layout and maintain a strong but fair challenge for all levels of play.
+A major design tenet was to rationalise the number of bunkers from 59 to 44 ensuring that bunkers are consistent in style, high quality, visually attractive and in keeping with Mortonhall heritage.
+This work ensured that bunkers better influence play, giving both high and low handicappers a more exciting game.
 We have developed and utilized the knowledge and experience of our own staff, whilst have built a good relationship with external experts and contractors.
-It is imperative that costs are managed to the agreed budget, the Project delivers within a 2-3 year timetable and that disruption to members is kept to a minimum.
+Costs were managed to the agreed budget, the Project deliverd within a 2 year timetable and that disruption to members was kept to a minimum.